mytracontrol/mdf.js/packages/api/firehose/README.md

 type JobHeaders = { headerOne: string };
 type JobOptions = { optionOne: string };

-const MyFirehose = new Firehose<MyJobType, MyJobDataType<MyJobType>, JobHeaders, JobOptions>();
+const myFirehose = new Firehose<MyJobType, MyJobDataType<MyJobType>, JobHeaders, JobOptions>('MyFirehose', {
+  sources: [/* Your source plugs */],
+  sinks: [/* Your sink plugs */],
+  strategies: {
+    TypeOne: [/* Your strategies for TypeOne */],
+    TypeTwo: [/* Your strategies for TypeTwo */],
+  },
+});
 ```

 ### **Jobs**

-As we previously mentioned, jobs are instances that transport data and metadata through the pipeline.
-They manage the data flow between plugs, ensuring correct processing and pipeline state maintenance. `Source` and `Sink` not used `Jobs` directly, to avoid the need to create and manage them manually.
-Instead, they use the `JobRequest`, in the case of `Source` plugs and the `JobObject`, in the case of `Sink` plugs.
+As previously mentioned, jobs are instances that transport data and metadata through the pipeline.
+They manage the data flow between plugs, ensuring correct processing and pipeline state maintenance. `Source` and `Sink` plugs do not use `Jobs` directly to avoid the need to create and manage them manually.
+Instead, they use the `JobRequest`, in the case of `Source` plugs, and the `JobObject`, in the case of `Sink` plugs.

 Both of them can be typed using the `Firehose` class that we previously defined.
 The `JobRequest` and `JobObject` types are defined as follows: